 - Access an electronic portal to see job offers and input transfer requests

 The new labor reforms also impact migrant workers.
-Previously, foreign employees living and working in Saudi Arabia couldn’t exit the country without permission from their employer.
+Previously, foreign employees living and working in Saudi Arabia on an Iqama visa and work permit couldn’t exit the country without permission from their employer.
 Now, they can access the Saudi government’s online portal and make their exit/re-entry request there.
 Employees also no longer need permission to exit the country permanently and emigrate back to their home country.

 How Can Employers in Saudi Arabia Terminate Employees?